alif2499/COVID-19-Detection-using-Transfer-Learning/README.md

 # Symptoms:

 ### Most common symptoms:
-1.fever.
+- fever.
-2.dry cough.
+- dry cough.
-3.tiredness.
+- tiredness.

 ### Less common symptoms:

-1.aches and pains.
+- aches and pains.
-2.sore throat.
+- sore throat.
-3.diarrhoea.
+- diarrhoea.
-4.conjunctivitis.
+- conjunctivitis.
-5.headache.
+- headache.
-6.loss of taste or smell.
+- loss of taste or smell.
-7.a rash on skin, or discolouration of fingers or toes.
+- a rash on skin, or discolouration of fingers or toes.

 ### Serious symptoms:

-1.difficulty breathing or shortness of breath.
+- difficulty breathing or shortness of breath.
-2.chest pain or pressure.
+- chest pain or pressure.
-3.loss of speech or movement.
+- loss of speech or movement.

 # Prevention: